5 Ways to Calm Your Limbic System

 Dr. Roseann Capanna-Hodge

 Do you ever feel overwhelmed by stress, anxiety, or negative emotions that seem to take control of your life?
 Or maybe your child is emotionally reactive, angry or easily upset?
-An overactive limbic system often drives these feelings.
-The limbic system is that part of the brain regulating our emotional responses.

-Julia struggled with anxiety her whole life, and as she explained, “Every part of my body hurt from my brain always being so in overdrive.”
+Julia, one of the patients I saw at the center, struggled with anxiety her whole life, and as she explained, “Every part of my body hurt from my brain always being so in overdrive.”
 Julia's story isn't unique and common when one's amygdala is on fire.

-When the limbic system becomes overactive, it can lead to feelings of anxiety and stress, even panic attacks.
 Unfortunately, in today's fast-paced world, it's not uncommon for our limbic system to be constantly stimulated, leaving us overwhelmed and out of control.
 Fortunately, there are ways to calm the limbic system and regain balance and calm.

 What is the Limbic System?